 If you are preparing for the CoVid-19 Pandemic, view our post How to Prepare for a Worldwide Pandemic HERE.
 We update it daily with relevant information to help you and your family prepare.

 As my family has grown, my grocery budget has as well.
 It’s been a bumpy ride at times trying to figure out how to feed my larger family on pretty much the same cost.
 For the longest time, we were spending hundreds over where I want my grocery budget to be.
 Luckily, I got it under control.
 One way I’ve been able to do that is by finding foods that stretch a long way and by finding cheap meal ideas.

-Aside from your household expenses such as your rent/mortgage or utility costs, groceries are most often the single most expensive part of a family budget.
-There are quite a few different ways to save money on groceries, but eventually, you will hit a wall on the things you’re doing to save money.
+Aside from your household expenses such as your rent/mortgage or utility costs, groceries are most often the single most expensive part of a family budget in a normal situation.
+That cost can seem even more drastic if your family is living on an emergency budget.

 Foods that Stretch a Long Way